 Please note that rewards are on eligible purchases only and exclude purchases such as cash advances, government charges and betting and lottery transactions.

-All BNZ Platinum or Gold credit card holders receive complimentary travel insurance with their card.
-Platinum card holders receive 3 months travel insurance, whereas Gold cards receive 1 month.
+All BNZ Platinum credit card holders receive complimentary travel insurance with their card.
+Platinum card holders receive 3 months travel insurance.
 The type of cover and how to activate that cover differs depending on the type of card you have.
-However, with both cards, you must activate your travel insurance prior to leaving New Zealand.
+However, you must activate your travel insurance prior to leaving New Zealand.
 Make sure you read the terms and conditions carefully; these are available on the BNZ website.

 Business credit cards